TheFakeMontyOnTheRun/noudar-core/docs/levels.md

 One of the vitrals show that the battle must happen on the patium, in front of the cathedral, due to the statue in the middle having one of the magical stones.
+To lure the beast, you must break the statue.

 Finally facing the [master demon](master-demon.md) in it's final form, the hero must charge the shield inside the